Science/Technology Reporter, Editor, Author

 I've written scripts for "The Loh Down on Science," a radio show hosted by Sandra Tsing Loh for Southern California Public Radio station 89.3 KPCC FM, broadcast out of California Institute of Technology.
 It was great to participate in injecting a little humor into science.

-M.S. in Science Communication from the Journalism Department of Boston University’s School of Communication.
+M.S. in Science Communication from the Journalism Department of Boston University's School of Communication.
+Undergraduate degree from Hampshire College is a B.A. in philosophy of science and psychology.

 • Past Board Member, Director of Programming, New York Women in Film and Television, Co-Chair, Documentary Subcommittee